I Love Money season 2: Episode 12: Can You Hang?

 After Myammee went against the alliance by getting rid of 20 Pack, Tailor Made feels she's turned on him.
 Ice and Prancer then agree that there is no alliance anymore.
 The next day, Craig hints the next challenge will test the contestants how they'll "hang on".
 Everyone believes that it might be the stripper pole challenge from last season.
 Prancer worries because she thinks Angelique might do good with this challenge.
 While Myammee and It practice "hanging on", Saaphyri tells Angelique she's onto the PGA.
 When they arrive at the challenge site, instead of seeing stripper poles, the contestants instead see suspending life preservers.
 The name of the challenge is called "Hang On Flav", which is based on Flavor of Love when Flav was on his boating date with New York, he was hanging onto the lifeboat.
 Each contestant has to hang onto the preserver as long as they can and whoever falls into the water first, unlike last year, will be the Dead Last Loser and be put in the box, and whoever lasts the longest will be Paymaster.
 Myammee hesitates at first to jump in the water because she doesn't want to damage her weave, but eventually jumps in and swims to a preserver.
 When everybody's hoisted up, everybody has their legs through the hole of the preserver, except for It.
 It then falls and lands in the water, making him come in last place.
 Soon, Ice falls as she can't hold anymore, then Myammee falls as she isn't in a comfortable position.
 Angelique's arms get tired and hangs only by her legs then her feet accidentally slip out of buoy and she lands upside down, then Prancer hangs only by her legs.
 Prancer decides to let go and falls hard in the water and hurts her leg, leaving only Tailor Made and Saaphyri.
 Scared she may lose, Saaphyri then prays to God and hopes He can forgive all the times she's cussed out the "bitches".
-Tailor begins to lose his grip and warns Prancer, who's still in the water, to move because he doesn't want to fall on her.
+Tailor begins to lose his grip and warns Prancer, who's still in the water, to move because he does not want to fall on her.
 Tailor Made then falls into the water, making Saaphyri Paymaster.